sivasankarankb/breaks/README.md

    with `venv` and enter it.

-5. Get the packages required by Breaks by running `pip3 install -r requirements.txt` inside the `desktop` directory from a terminal.
+5. Get the packages required by Breaks by running `pip3 install -r requirements.txt` inside the code directory from a terminal.

 6. Finally, run the app with `python3 app.py`.